 Domestic violence is a serious charge with harsh consequences.
-Under Maryland family code § 4-501, domestic violence is defined as any instance where one family or household member commits an abuse against another.
-The state includes current or former spouses, blood relations, parents and step-parents, marriage, or current residents as family or household members.
+Under Maryland family code § 4-501, domestic violence is defined as any instance where one family or household member commits abuse against another.
+The state includes current or former spouses, blood relations, parents and step-parents, marriage, or current residents as a family or household members.

 The law articulates the following as acts of abuse:

 Following an incident of domestic violence, the case must be reported within 48 hours.
 The police officers will require proof of the incident, whether that be through physical evidence or witness testimony.
 However, they can arrest an individual without a warrant if they believe that an individual has abused a family or household member or that they violated a protective order.

 What Can Happen After a Domestic Violence Arrest?

 Upon the initial domestic violence charges, the court may order a protective order against the defendant.
 Also known as a restraining order, this protective order requires that the defendant refrains from contacting or engaging in certain activities from the plaintiff.

 Temporary protective order – After the initial hearing, the court may assign a temporary protective order, which prohibits interaction between the plaintiff and the defendant.
 The order goes into effect within seven days after the plaintiff is served with the notice.
 Much like the name suggests, this order is temporary.
 A final hearing takes place where the judge will decide whether to assign a more permanent order.

 Interim protective order – If the court believes domestic violence has occurred, they may assign an interim protective order, while the case proceeds.
 This order can be issued before the defendant has a chance to appear in court or is made aware of the petition.